8 Tips To De-Stress Your December

 6. Take time as a family for reflection.

 Beyond the obvious opportunity for spiritual reflection and embodying the spirit of giving, the holidays are a great time for families to reflect, examine, and appreciate their lives together.
 It’s traditional at Kwanzaa to rededicate oneself to living a principled life.
 The rest of us usually rely on the New Year’s tradition of making a resolution, which is generally less than effective because one resolution is not enough to change a habit (that takes at least 30 days of sustained effort!).
-Here are a couple of ideas for family rituals to extend this practice:
+Start with discussions at dinner about what you love about your family, your lives, and yourselves, and one thing you would change if you could.
+Here are a couple of ideas for family reflection rituals to extend this practice: